r-marmor/odin-recipes/README.md

 # odin-recipes
 ### Practicing GitHub : repos and clone, commit/add/push
-    Using GitHub desktop (not working with Git Bash, will investigate later) to make repos, cloning on local machine, making commit, adding and pushing
+    Using GitHub desktop / VS code terminal to make repos, cloning on local machine, making commit, adding and pushing
 ### Work on HTML / CSS
     Making a static website, will add some JS later on for dynamic purpose